adobe/aquarium-net-jenkins/README.md

 ## Build

-To build just download the latest maven from apache and run `mvn clean package` - it will create the `./target/aquarium-net-jenkins.hpi` file which you can use to install in Jenkins.
+To build just download JDK 11 and the latest maven from apache and run `mvn clean package` - it will create the `./target/aquarium-net-jenkins.hpi` file which you can use to install in Jenkins.

 If you want to use custom Fish OpenAPI specification during the build - just set the profile to `Local`: `mvn clean package -P Local`